leetnz/imuAttitudePaper/docs/src/50_Simulation.md

 The code in this simulation is written in Matlab and can be downloaded from [github.com/leetware/IMUAttitudeSimulation](https://github.com/leetnz/IMUAttitudeSimulation).

 The simulation operates in a 2D plane where:

 * the plane axes are $y$ and $z$
 * the axis orthogonal to the simulated plane is $x$
 * the angle about $x$ is $\phi$ and follows the right-handed rule

 ### Dynamics model

 We want to expose a simulated body to $y$ and $z$ accelerations, and torques about $\phi$.

-To do this an imaginary body was simulated in a mystery environment where:
+An imaginary body is simulated in a mystery environment where:

 * $y$ and $z$ directions have constant damping
-* $theta$ has constant damping
+* $\phi$ has constant damping
 * gravity is detected by the imu, but never acts on the body
-  * simulating surfaces was not necessary for this simulation
+  * this was to avoid unnecessary simulation of surfaces

 The governing state-space equations were presented in the **System of equations** section.